 Expensive Planar Magnetic Headphones Example

-The HIFIMAN SUSVARA (link to compare prices on B&H Photo/Video and Amazon) are the most expensive pair on this list with a price tag of about $6000 USD.
+The HIFIMAN SUSVARA (link to check the price at B&H Photo/Video) are the most expensive pair on this list with a price tag of about $6000 USD.

 The HIFIMAN SUSVARA is featured in My New Microphone’s Top Best Planar Magnetic Headphones.